tavicu/homebridge-samsung-tizen/README.md

 {"name": "5 Up 3 Down", "command": ["KEY_VOLUP*5", "KEY_VOLDOWN*3"]}
 ```

+## Common Issues

+### TV is not showing the pair popup
+- First make sure that the `token` field from configuration file it's empty.
+The plugin will not try to pair with TV if the field is set.

+- Make sure your TV is compatible with the plugin.

+- On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` - `Device List` and make sure you didn't select `Deny`.

+- Try to hard reset your TV.
+To do this turn ON the TV then press on power off key from the remote for 3 seconds until TV restarts and show Samsung logo.

+### TV is always asking for permissions
+On TV go to `Settings` - `General` - `External Device Manager` - `Device Connection Manager` and set `Access Notification` to `Off`.

+### Check if TV is compatible with the plugin
+In order to check access the folowing url `http://TV_IP:8001/api/v2/` (replace TV_IP with your TV IP).
+The page should return informations regarding your TV.
+If the endpoint is not working then your TV is not compatible with the plugin.

+You can read more on [Samsung Developers page](https://developer.samsung.com/tv/develop/extension-libraries/smart-view-sdk/receiver-apps/debugging).

 ## Important Notes
 - The Tizen API will not work if the TV is powered down.
 In order to turn the TV on we send a WoL (Wake on LAN) command to the **MAC address**.
 That's why the **IP address** and **MAC address** are **required**.

 - Unfortunately the Tizen API will not offer information about the TV, like the current channel, volume or if the TV is on mute or not.
-That's why the custom switches are stateless switches (except sleep). *This means the switch will always be OFF.*
+That's why the custom switches are stateless switches (except sleep). *This means the switch will always be OFF*.

 - The custom switches that are sending a list of commands will have a delay between them.
-By default the delay is set to `400 ms` but it can be changed in the config file. *Setting it to a lower value may result in not sending some of the commands.*
+By default the delay is set to `400 ms` but it can be changed in the config file. *Setting it to a lower value may result in not sending some of the commands*.

 - When you are turning the TV ON or OFF there is a delay of three seconds until you can send another command.
 That's why if you will try to toggle the switch right away after you already did, it will come back to the previous state and in the console you will get a message that the TV is in powering ON/OFF process.